How to start your online tutoring business and find customers: A guide for Covid-19 and beyond! [Part 1/3]

 It’s 2020, and starting an online tutoring business was probably already in the near-future plan for quite a few tutors.

-But then Covid-19 happened – which, according to Prnewswire, has massively accelerated the growth for the online tutoring market.
+But then Covid-19 happened – which, according to Prnewswire, has massively accelerated the growth of the online tutoring market.

 The US private tutoring market is now expected to grow by a whopping $7.37 billion by 2023.

 This has created immense new opportunities for tutors.
 Practically, there has never been a better time to start an online tutoring business.

 If you are the owner of an in-person tutoring business looking to switch to online tutoring, or someone who is planning to start a tutoring business from scratch, start with this blog series!

 This series is divided into three different sections, each of which talks about one important aspect of starting your online tutoring business:

 - Setting up your online tutoring business

 This is part 1 of the series and it talks about setting up your online tutoring business.